Belgian Christmas markets, delicious food, beautiful decor, and magnificent cities are just a few of the many reasons to visit Belgium in winter!

 Bring cash, and ideally small bills.

-Some stalls do take cards, but not all–better to come with Euros in hand.
+Some stalls do take cards, but not all–better to come with Euros in hand to shop for some of the best Christmas market souvenirs!

 Be sure to visit at least once during the day and once at night.